 The United Nations Association Film Festival (UNAFF) features documentary films on important topics from around the world.
-This year's festival theme is Compass for a Better World.
+This year's festival theme is RESPECT.

-This event discusses topics dealing with human rights, environmental themes, population, migration, women's issues, refugees, homelessness, and more.
+The films shed light on topics including human rights, the environment, population, migration, women's issues, refugees, homelessness, and more.

 Every year, the UNAFF screens more than 60 films.
-In addition, it includes several panel discussions on other important global issues.
+In addition, it includes several panel discussions on these important global themes.

 It's an amazing event for those looking to learn more about today's pressing world issues.

 You can either pick up your tickets in advance or at the door.
-Tickets for the 2016 United Nations Associate Film Festival are $10 per session for general admission.
+Tickets for the 2017 United Nations Association Film Festival are $10 per session for general admission.
 Each session is around 1.5 to 3 hours long depending on the films in that session.

-If you are interested in several sessions, then you might also want to look into the film festival pass.
-It's good for all sessions and is $180 per person.
-It excludes the opening and closing night ceremonies.
+If you are interested in several sessions, then you might also want to look into the film festival pass available for $180 per person.
+It includes access to all sessions, but excludes the opening and closing night ceremonies.

 If you plan to pick up your tickets at the door, each venue will open 30 minutes before the session.

-The United Nations Association Film Festival is one of the oldest that is dedicated to documentaries.
+The United Nations Association Film Festival is one of the oldest film festivals dedicated to documentaries.
 It was founded by Jasmina Boji, a Stanford educator and film critic.
-This is why you will find the majority of the films shown in Palo Alto and on the Stanford Campus.
+This is why you will find the majority of the films shown in Palo Alto and on the Stanford campus.

 Every year, a panel of critics views more than 600 entries.
 So far, seven of the films shown at this event have received Academy Awards.
 Almost 30 have been nominated.

-This event has been so popular that they also now have a traveling festival that stops in locations such as Las Vegas, Los Angeles, Honolulu, and New York.
+This event has been so popular that they also now have a traveling festival that goes all the way to Paris, New York, Denver, and Slovenia.

 International Film Festival: One of the largest film festivals in SF is the International Film Festival.
-This event is in late April and early May.
-Every year, more than 150 movies are shown all around SF.
+This event takes place every year in April or May, offering 150+ movie screenings all around SF.
 Click here for details.

 International Festival of Short Films: Another top film festival in October is the International Festival of Short Films.
 It offers mixed-genre films and music videos from all around the world.
 Find the full schedule here.

-SF Human Right Festival: Another festivals that focuses on human rights around the world is at University of San Francisco.
+SF Human Right Festival: Another festival that focuses on human rights around the world takes place at the University of San Francisco.
 This free event also includes the best films from USF students.
 Click here for details.

 Halloween: The biggest celebration of the season is Halloween!
 This year, you will find dozens of events from 21+ parties to family-friendly festivals.
 Check them all out here.